withastro/docs/src/pages/en/core-concepts/sharing-state.md

 UI frameworks like React or Vue may encourage ["context" providers](https://reactjs.org/docs/context.html) for other components to consume.
 But when [partially hydrating components](/en/core-concepts/framework-components/#hydrating-interactive-components) within Astro or Markdown, you can't use these context wrappers.

-We'll need a different solution to create shared stores your components can read and write from: [**nanostores**](https://github.com/nanostores/nanostores).
+We'll need a different solution to create shared stores your components can use: [**Nano Stores**](https://github.com/nanostores/nanostores).

-## Why nanostores?
+## Why Nano Stores?

-The [nanostores](https://github.com/nanostores/nanostores) library allows you to author stores that any component can interact with.
-We recommend nanostores because:
+The [Nano Stores](https://github.com/nanostores/nanostores) library allows you to author stores that any component can interact with.
+We recommend Nano Stores because:
-- **They're lightweight.** Nanostores ship the bare minimum JS you'll need (less than 1 KB) with zero dependencies.
+- **They're lightweight.** Nano Stores ship the bare minimum JS you'll need (less than 1 KB) with zero dependencies.
 - **They're framework-agnostic.** This means sharing state between Preact, Svelte, and Vue should be seemless!
 Astro is built on flexibility, so we love solutions that offer a similar developer experience no matter your preference.

 Still, there are a number of alternatives you can explore.
 These include: